Low Carbon Fuel Standard

 California's groundbreaking Low Carbon Fuel Standard (LCFS) was adopted in 2007 to reduce greenhouse gas emissions across the state.
 Oregon and British Columbia have similar laws for reducing carbon content of transportation fuels.
 The LCFS does this by requiring fuel providers to ensure that the carbon intensity score of its fuel meets the annual carbon intensity target for a given year.
 Carbon credits are bought and sold among market participants in an active carbon credit market.

-Pacific Ethanol Provides the Best Solution
+Alto Ingredients Provides the Best Solution

 Meeting the Demands of a Growing Market